starkleytech/swapdex-documentation/docs/index.md

+> **⚠ WARNING:  Work in progress content can change and it's not definitive.**

 # Galital: The Digital Galaxy

 ## Disclaimer: